Although long since outclassed by generations of faster, sleeker airplanes, nothing quite symbolizes general aviation like a yellow Piper Cub.

 Looking at what J-3s sold for when new, some of those old military jocks probably slap their foreheads in regret for not picking up a couple of dozen.
-In its heyday, the Cub sold new for $1595; the price of a high-end portable GPS now.
+In its heyday, the Cub sold new for $1595; the price of a high-end portable GPS in 1999.

 Even through the 1970s, Cubs were quite a bargain, averaging about $2500 or so.
 Since then, however, theyve gone nowhere but up.
 The price of a good Cub began inching upward in the late 1970s and today, a pristine will command as much as $24,000.
 Price increases have been steep during the past five years, probably due to strong demand.

 A newly restored showpiece with a zero-time engine and original equipment and instruments can bring $35,000 or more.
 Even a barely flyable hangar queen will bring a nice piece of change.
 A recent issue of Trade-A-Plane showed J-3 without engine or prop for $18,000 and one basket-case restoration project for nearly $10,000.